 - Capacity building — strengthening national capacity to deliver quality GBV prevention

-Our $100,000 investment will support GBV prevention and response services for about 2,640 women and children in South Sudan.
-Our goal is to raise the $100,000 pledged amount by the end of 2018.
-To donate to this project, please click on the button below.
+Our $100,000 investment supports GBV prevention and response services for about 2,640 women and children in South Sudan.

-Dining for Women has fulfilled its $100,000 pledge to UNICEF USA for the Syrian Refugee Project.
-This project will provide safe and lawful employment for Syrian refugee women in Jordan who have fewer opportunities for gainful employment while living in refugee camps.
-Our project will also address the urgent need for maternal and newborn health care services in Jordan settlement camps and other locations at the Jordan-Syrian border.
+In 2018, Dining for Women provided $100,000 to UNICEF USA for the Syrian Refugee Project.
+This project provides safe and lawful employment for Syrian refugee women in Jordan who have fewer opportunities for gainful employment while living in refugee camps.
+Our project also addresses the urgent need for maternal and newborn health care services in Jordan settlement camps and other locations at the Jordan-Syrian border.
 Syrian refugees in Jordan are a younger demographic and, on average, 2,000 babies are born a month in these refugee camps.

-With the Jordan project, we have a unique cost-sharing with UNICEF Next Generation, who have contributed $100,000.
+With the Syrian Refugee Project, we had a unique cost sharing with UNICEF Next Generation, who also contributed $100,000.
 NextGen is a group of young leaders, entrepreneurs, and innovators in their 20s and 30s who commit their resources, resolve, and enthusiasm toward supporting UNICEF’s lifesaving work.
 Without the seed funding provided by Dining for Women and NextGen, this project would not have happened.